The living room of 428 West 20th Street, 2nd floor — a sunlit Chelsea living room with original fireplace, tall windows, and wide-plank floors

 One block, eighteen houses, two centuries of New York.

-Between Ninth and Tenth Avenues, the 400 block of West 20th Street is widely considered the most graceful residential block in Manhattan.
+Between Ninth and Tenth Avenues, the 400 block of West 20th Street is widely considered the most graceful residential block downtown.
 It contains the oldest house in Chelsea.
 The finest unbroken row of Greek Revival residences in New York City.
 The garden of the General Theological Seminary, donated in 1819 by the man who wrote 'Twas the night before Christmas.

 Every house on this block was built under the same covenant — written by Clement Clarke Moore himself, requiring brick facades, a ten-foot setback from the curb, and no commerce of any kind.
 Nearly two hundred years later, the rule still holds.